dmachard/go-dnscollector/README.md

 ##  Overview

-This `dns collector` acts as a **high speed** passive analyser for DNS traffic, written in Golang.
-Which give you the possibility to control dns servers, get statistics and more.
-It supports several methods to collect dns traffic (dnstap, sniffer, logs, etc.) and can redirect them to multiple destinations with protocol and format (json, text) transformation.
-This collector can also be used to logs dns answers.
+This `dns collector` acts as a **high speed** aggregator and analyser for your DNS traffic, written in **Golang**.

+Aggregate and route all your dns logs (queries and replies) from different sources (dnstap, sniffer, logs, etc.) to multiple destinations.

 ![overview](doc/overview.png)